This document describes the utility "ADASEL".

 OR

-evaluates to TRUE if one of the two operations is TRUE
+Evaluates to TRUE if one of the two or both operations are TRUE

 AND